YunzhanghuOpen/oss-upload/README.md

 ## License

-rc-upload is released under the MIT license.
+rc-oss-upload is released under the MIT license.